oroinc/documentation/bundles/platform/ElasticSearchBundle/upgrade-to-es7.rst

 * create index dump **before** upgrading to 4.+ and ensure that old Elasticsearch service is running at this time;
 * create and upload index dump during maintenance mode to avoid data loss.

+.. hint:: See the :ref:`Indexation process <search_index_overview--indexation-process>` documentation for more details on synchronous and asynchronous (scheduled) indexation.

 .. include:: /include/include-links-dev.rst
    :start-after: begin